Working For Advantage Music Academy

 When the Academy was first established in 2018, its first staff member began 2 students and now teaches 30 students per week plus duties other than teaching.

 To be considered for a teaching role, prospective employees must be either in their final year of a bachelor's degree in music or have completed at least 3 years of a tertiary music education .
-Applicants must also have at least 12 months teaching experience.
+Applicants must also have at least 12 months of teaching experience.
+Those who do not meet the criteria may be considered for our teacher mentorship program.
+Contact us to find out more.

 From time to time positions will be advertised.
 However, expressions of interest may be submitted at any time by completing the form below.
 Prospective employees will be invited to an interview and performance (maximum of 5 minutes).